 Andrea Colli, PhD in Economic and Social History (Bocconi University, Milan) and Professor of Economic History at the Department of Policy Analysis and Public Management, Bocconi University, Milan.
 His research interests range from the history of family firms, to small and medium-sized enterprises, to the role played by international entrepreneurs and firms in the global economy, to corporate governance in historical perspective.
 He has also devoted research activity to the study of the history of entrepreneurship in different contexts.
 He has published several articles in the main business history journals, and in journals of family business research.
 He is associate review editor of Family Business Review since October 2012, and co-editor of Business History since 2013.
-He has been Chandler at Harvard Business School in the fall of 2013.
+He has been Chandler fellow at Harvard Business School in the fall of 2013.
 With Franco Amatori he has recently published Business History: Complexities and Comparisons, Routledge 2011.
 With Paloma Fernandez Perez has recently edited The Endurance of Family Business: a Global Overview, Cambridge University Press, 2013.

 Professor of Economic History, Department of Economics and Management, University of Pisa.
 MA in History, University of Pisa and Scuola Normale Superiore, PhD in Economic History, Scuola Normale Superiore.
 He has been professor of Economic History, European University Institute, editor of the European Review of Economic History and president of the European Historical Economic Society.
 He has studied the history of world silk industry, of world agriculture and world trade, as we all several topics in Italian economic history.

 Emanuele Felice is Associate Professor of Economics at “G. D’Annunzio” University of Chieti-Pescara; in the past he was visiting professor at the Universidad Pablo de Olavide de Sevilla and the Universitat Autònoma de Barcelona, visiting fellow at the London School of Economics, the Universitat Pompeu Fabra, and the Harvard University.
 His main areas of research are Italy’s long-run economic growth, regional development, and economic history.
 He has published some award-winning Italian books and several essays in international journals, and is a leading columnist for Italian newspapers.
-In 2013 he won the «Hamilton Prize» of the Spanish Association of Economic History, for the best international article published in top journals of Economic History and related areas.
+In 2013 he won the «Hamilton Prize» of the Spanish Association of Economic History, for the best international article published by a member of that Association in top non-Spanish journals of Economic History and related areas.

 Alfredo Gigliobianco is Head of the Economic History and Historical Archives Division of Banca d’Italia.
 His main areas of interest are the evolution of financial systems, State intervention in the economy, the evolution of economic elites, competition policies.
 Among his publications: Via Nazionale.
 Banca d’Italia e classe dirigente.
 Cento anni di storia, Donzelli, Rome, 2006 (a prosopography of the top management of the Banca d’Italia); “Resource Allocation by the Banking System” (with Stefano Battilossi and Giuseppe Marinelli), in Gianni Toniolo (ed.), The Oxford Handbook of the Italian Economy Since Unification, Oxford University Press, New York, 2013.